dominiksalvet/asus-fan-control/CONTRIBUTING.md

 4. Commit and push your changes to the branch.
 5. Submit a [new merge request](https://gitlab.com/dominiksalvet/asus-fan-control/merge_requests/new) with **clear description of the problem and it's solution**.
 Also include the relevant issue number if applicable.

+---

+If you edit any source code, retain its original formatting.

 ## License

 By contributing, you agree that your contributions will be licensed under the same license as the affected files.
 In case of creating a new file, choose the most appropriate license with respect to the project [licensing policy](README.md#license) and the type of created file.
-Otherwise, the contributions may not be approved.